 End-to-End Encryption: Matrix provides end-to-end encryption for messages, which means that only the sender and recipient can read the messages.
 This provides greater security and privacy, as messages cannot be intercepted or read by third parties.

-Of course there are some CONS, but after this post, we will have overcomed them:
+Of course there are some ‘CONS’, but after this guide, we will have overcomed them:

 Limited Adoption: Matrix is still a relatively new and niche platform, which means that it may not have as many users or features as more popular messaging apps.

-- We are going to install it for us and our close ones.
+- We are going to do our own matrix server hosting - for us and our close ones.

 Technical Complexity: Matrix can be more technically complex to set up and use than centralized messaging apps, which may be a barrier to adoption for some users.

-- The solution: following this tutorial with Docker and Cloudflare will take you less than 5 minutes.
+- The solution: following this tutorial, you get Matrix with Docker and Cloudflare will take you less than 5 minutes.